Bill and Hillary Clinton National Airport Little Rock

 The Commission is not a certifying agency, nor does it have the authority to dispute or override certification decisions.
 Click on the links below to learn more about the certifying agencies and certification requirements.

-The Commission understands that the list provided above is not inclusive of all certifying agencies.
+The Commission understands that the list provided above does not include all certifying agencies.
 We reserve the right to approve or reject certifications from other states or certifying agencies.
 Commission staff will also assist companies in their efforts to become certified.
-For more information, contact Procurement Office by email or at 501-372-3439.
+For more information, contact Kim Hubbard, the Business Diversity Program Coordinator, by email or at 501-372-3439.

 Assistance with Finding Certified Diverse Firms